mgeier/quaternion-nursery/README.md

-Already three algorithms have been proposed to spline quaternions: a Bezier interpolation scheme by Ken Shoemake (1985), a B-spline interpolation scheme by T o m Duff (1986) and a Boehm quad- rangle spline by Ken Shoemake (1987).
+Already three algorithms have been proposed to spline quaternions: a Bezier interpolation scheme by Ken Shoemake (1985), a B-spline interpolation scheme by Tom Duff (1986) and a Boehm quad- rangle spline by Ken Shoemake (1987).

 [approximation by repeated subdivision with t=0.5?]